 - Have you included copies of your bills?

-- If you have lost property, go to the internet, or local businesses to acquire estimates as to how much it would cost to replace your lost items, and include those with your paperwork.
+- If you have lost property acquire estimates as to how much it would cost to replace your lost items, and include those with your paperwork.

 - Have your employer fill out the "Employer Wage Loss Verification" form available from your victim advocate at the District Attorney’s Office.

-Copies of all insurance payments, bills, statements of lost wages from employers, and any other out of pocket expense, must be submitted by the victim to ensure they receive what they are asking for.
-This documentation should be provided to the District Attorney’s Office PRIOR TO SENTENCING.
+Copies of all insurance payments, bills, statements of lost wages from employers, and any other out-of-pocket expenses must be submitted by the victim to ensure they receive what they are asking for.
+This documentation should be provided to the District Attorney’s Office prior to sentencing.
 Restitution hearings are typically heard by one of the Kenosha County Court Commissioners.

-If you are subpoenaed to a restitution hearing, bring in all necessary documentation to support your claims, unless, you have already provided those to the District Attorney’s Office.
+If you attend a restitution hearing, bring in all necessary documentation to support your claims, unless, you have already provided those to the District Attorney’s Office.

-An assistant district attorney may represent you at the restitution hearing.
-You will have to take the stand and testify as to your out of pocket expenses, and what, specifically, they were for.
-If the court commissioner is satisfied with your testimony and the documentation that the assistant district attorney provides, you will be awarded the amount of restitution that you have requested.
+An assistant district attorney may appear as a friend of the court at the restitution hearing.
+You will have to take the stand and testify as to your out-of-pocket expenses, and what, specifically, they were for.
+If the court commissioner is satisfied with your testimony and the documentation that the assistant district attorney provides, you will be awarded restitution.

 For more information regarding restitution or if you have questions pertaining to restitution in a specific case contact the Kenosha County District Attorney’s Office at 262-653-2400